 “When you think of sleepers, you usually think of big and bulky,” says Kristine Renee of Design Alchemy.
-Not this one, even though it’s one of the longest options on this list, with a king-size bed tucked inside.
+That doesn’t describe this one, even though it’s one of the longest options on this list with a king-size bed tucked inside.
 “I like how this has petite, feminine lines while still being highly functional,” adds Renee.
 “The slimmer arms take up less space, and that sloped profile gives it a nice element of unexpected style that is current and timeless.”
 There’s also an abundance of printed fabrics to choose from, if you want your sleeper to make more of a statement.
 Looking for something even smaller?
 We also reviewed the best sleeper sofas for small spaces.

 How We Chose These Products

 A sleeper sofa is not a nonchalant purchase.
 It’s a sofa, it’s a bed, and it’s a serious investment.
 To compile this list, we exclusively shopped brands we trust that consistently produce high-quality pieces of furniture.
-That way you can feel confident that any of these options would become an indispensable part of your home’s design for the long-term.
+That way you can feel confident that any of these options would become an indispensable part of your home’s design for the long term.
 Any of these sleeper sofas would be a cool and comfortable addition to your home today, and just as cool and comfortable years from now.